 Six spacious but sparsely furnished suites and 1 apartment (which is on the ground floor with its own entrance and kitchenette) make up Mood 44, discreet accommodations in the heart of the center of Rome.
 Situated on a small alley around the corner from Parliament, roughly halfway between Piazza Navona and the Spanish Steps, Mood 44 feels like staying at the pied-à-terre of a fashionable friend.
 The rooms’ separate living room and bedroom areas and quiet location make it ideal for business travelers.

 Francesco Borromini, the architect who designed the church of Sant’Agnese in Agone in the Piazza Navona, also designed the 17th-century convent that now houses this elegant, 76-room Trastevere hotel.
-The hushed ambience of the former religious structure is still evident in the elegantly appointed rooms, along with the long, vaulted hallways and immaculately maintained garden.
+The hushed ambiance of the former religious structure is still evident in the elegantly appointed rooms, along with the long, vaulted hallways and immaculately maintained garden.
 Stroll among the property’s flowers and fruit trees or meander over to Piazza Santa Maria in Trastevere, this old Roman neighborhood’s main square.
 Also nearby are the botanical gardens and Villa Doria Pamphilj, both of which are worlds away from the bustle of Rome.
 (Free Wi-Fi in the public areas only.)

 Round beds with silk and velveteen covers can mean only one thing: Suite Sistina is for lovers.
 The exclusive boutique hotel goes even further to encourage romance by placing in each suite a modern, stand-alone tub within sight of the bed.
 Despite this setup, Suite Sistina isn’t tawdry, thanks to other elements such as mosaic tile floors, exposed-brick archways, Bang & Olufsen sound systems and iPads in every room, and clean, minimalist accent furniture.
 Room service is available (of course), and other services, such as massages and personal drivers, can be arranged by the concierge.